Rugby: Warren Gatland reveals audacious plan for Lions vs All Blacks test series decider

 The Lions and the All Blacks played out a drawn three-Test series in 2017 and are not due to meet again until 2029.
 However, with the global rugby calendar up in the air and Gatland believing his squad will need an extra match before embarking on their shortened tour, he believes the climate is ripe for a reprise of the Lions-All Blacks rivalry which ended in deadlock three years ago in Auckland.

-Currently the coach of the Super Rugby Chiefs following twelve years at the helm with Wales, Gatland was a guest on Sky Sport NZ's The Breakdown programme where he unveiled his groundbreaking idea.
+Gatland, now also coaching the Chiefs Super Rugby team after 12 years at the helm with Wales, was a guest on Sky Sport NZ's The Breakdown programme where he unveiled his groundbreaking idea.

 "I've spoken to Mark Robinson about a warm-up game for the Lions and he was potentially talking about the New Zealand Maoris," he said.